gabslim912/sarraounia_prize/register-en.md

 applicant_email_address: Email Address of applicant
 third_section_title: Terms and Conditions
-validation_text: Click here to indicate that you have read and agreed to the terms presented in the Terms and Conditions agreement
+validation_text: Click here to indicate that you have read and agreed to the terms presented in the Terms and Conditions agreement.
+You will receive guidelines on how to submit your manuscript.
 validation: Validation
 submit_button_title: Register now
 passport_number: Passport Number of candidate, if any